RakePants/RakePants/README.md

 - 🤖 Developing **Nerdless**, a chat bot for Telegram that implements NLP
 - ⚙️ I'm good at:  `Python`, `PyTorch`, `NumPy`, `Matplotlib`
 - 🌱 Learning `Docker` and NLP
+- 📚 Reading "Programming PyTorch for Deep Learning" by Ian Pointer
 - 💼 Open for a job
 - 📫 Get to know me: https://www.linkedin.com/in/artyom-eryomkin/?locale=en_US